- Start date: 1 October 2017

 b) A significant body of linguistic and ecosystem data from the region is available to the team;

-c) Within the academic field of biocultural diversity, there is little focus on SE Arabia.
+c) Within the academic field of biocultural diversity, there is little focus on Southern and Eastern Arabia.

-The local languages of SE Arabia are the Modern South Arabian languages (Mehri, Śḥerɛ̄t, Soqotri, Harsusi, Hobyot, Bathari), Kumzari, Shihhi and Arabic dialects.
-Dhofar & Mahra are unique within the Arabian Peninsula in receiving the monsoon rains; Dhofar, Mahra, Jiddat al-Harasis, Soqotra & Musandam are renowned for their ecological & linguistic variety; and parts of Saudi Arabia & the UAE are now home to resettled speakers of key local languages.
+The indigenous local languages of Southern and Eastern Arabia are the Modern South Arabian languages (Mehri, Śḥerɛ̄t, Soqotri, Harsusi, Hobyot, Bathari), Kumzari, Shihhi, and Arabic dialects.
+Dhofar and Mahra are unique within the Arabian Peninsula in receiving the monsoon rains; Dhofar, Mahra, Jiddat al-Harasis, Soqotra and Musandam are renowned for their ecological and linguistic variety; and parts of Saudi Arabia and the UAE are now home to resettled speakers of key local languages.